Cognitive Decline

 If you have diabetes, you may frequently experience cognitive decline.
 Managing diabetes is crucial for maintaining cognitive function.
 One of the key factors contributing to cognitive decline in diabetes is the role of insulin resistance.

-How Heart Disease Affects Brain Health
+How Heart Disease, Essential Health

 Managing heart disease is crucial for maintaining optimal brain health, as it can frequently impact cognitive function.
 When it comes to the relationship between heart disease and brain health, there are several key factors to consider: